tomasbrod/Interstellar/GameData/Kerbal-Interstellar-Technologies/Patches/Tanks/ReadMe.md

 Todo:

 * verify dry mass and cost of all touched parts
-* disable certain configs when mods are present/absent
 * light fuel tanks for light resources only
 * generic ore and rcs tanks
 * K&K radioactive tanks